LLMs Judging LLMs: A Simplex Perspective

 \textbf{TLDR mapping:}

 \textbf{MTBench mapping:}

-The major difference between these mapping is the treatment of score 4.
-For TLDR, we group it with score 3 in the middle category, while for MTBench, we group it with score 5 in the top category.
+The main difference between these mappings is the treatment of score 4.
+For TLDR, it is grouped with score 3 in the middle category, while for MTBench, it is grouped with score 5 in the top category.
 These different groupings reflect the empirical distribution patterns observed in each dataset.
 MTBench evaluations exhibit more separation between high-performing candidates, while TLDR shows finer distinctions between middle performing candidates.